 This example proves that social media will directly affect search results.
 But the likelihood of this scenario occurring is like finding a magical unicorn.
 Everything must be perfectly aligned.
 Users must be connected on Google Plus and interested in the same types of content.
 And really, how many people are actually using Google Plus as a networking tool to connect with others?
 We primarily use it for SEO benefits.

-When everything doesn’t perfectly sync up, there is another way for companies to use social as an SEO tool.
+When everything doesn’t perfectly sync up, there is another way for companies to use social just like they use tools like https://serpninja.io/ to enhance the SEO of the website.
 The webinar shared that the best way to get information high in search rankings is to connect with content curators and then get them to share your content.

 Wait.
 Doesn’t this sound familiar?
 Personally, this has been one of my top objectives since day one of media relations.
 I connect with journalists on behalf of brands with the goal of securing media coverage with a link back to my client’s website.
 I’m not sure if I was waiting for an easier or more innovative shortcut from the webinar.
 But when you think about it, it makes sense.